Table of Contents

 Communication – clear communication is the core of resolving a conflict within any environment.
 Conflicting parties often get lost in the argument because they can’t communicate their point of view correctly.
 This leads to more competition and frustration.

 Emotional Intelligence – deeper understanding can only be reached through having the EQ to stay grounded in your perspective.
 A conflict is not a rejection but a question about how we could make this process better by integrating our different understandings.

-Empathy – the saying “take a walk in my shoes” is what heart is all about.
-If you can place yourself in the other party’s environment and see the issue from their perspective, you will be better equipped to reach a favorable solution.
+Empathy – the saying “take a walk in my shoes” is what the heart is all about.
+If you can place yourself in the other party’s environment and see the issue from their perspective, you will be better equipped to reach a favourable solution.